benknoble/rust-doc/README.md

 ### 2. (Optional) Setup Standard Library Documents

-rust-doc.vim searches documents downloaded by [rustup](https://github.com/rust-lang-nursery/rustup.rs).
+rust-doc searches documents downloaded by [rustup](https://github.com/rust-lang-nursery/rustup.rs).
-If there is a toolchain installed by rustup, rust-doc.vim tries to use documentations in it.
+If there is a toolchain installed by rustup, rust-doc tries to use documentations in it.

 If you want to see your own standard library documents, you must set `g:rust_doc#downloaded_rust_doc_dir`.
 The variable should be string type and contain the path to rust documents bundled in downloaded rust tar.